 2003: Jamie and Adam Bust a Few Myths

-Fans of Mythbusters may have thought that the antagonistic relationship between hosts Jamie Hyneman and Adam Savage was all an act, but it wasn’t.
+If your are a fan of Mythbusters, you may have thought that the antagonistic relationship between hosts Jamie Hyneman and Adam Savage was all an act, but it wasn’t.
 At least, not completely.

 Originally, the show was pitched with the title of Tall Tales or True, to Discovery, but they rejected it because they already had a similar show about tall tales in the works.
 When producer Peter Rees changed the pitch of the show to focus more on the testing elements, they agreed to a three-episode series pilot.
 It was a hit.